FeSwap/FeSwapDocs/src/pages/NFT.md

 _________________

 ## <span className="title"> Guidance to bid for FeSwap NFT </span>
+*** In following guidance, assuming you are using MetaMask wallet. *

 import GuidanceWindow from '@site/src/components/GuidanceWindow';
 import { RefreshCcw, PlusCircle, Activity, Lock, User, Coffee, Flag, MinusCircle, Clock, Volume2, Eye } from 'react-feather'